NDSEG Fellowship Tips

 They also ask for previous publications, jobs, awards, and patents.
 Now, if you jumped right into academia from high school, jobs are probably going to be left blank.
 You may or may not have awards depending on where you are in your career and how well you’ve done.
 However, you may have publications or even a patent.
 The important thing to remember is that the publications and patent don’t have to be about the thing you’re going to research, they are asking for work related to your previous studies.
 For me I made the jump from design engineering to brain-machine interfaces, so I gave references to previous papers I’ve published on biomimetic joint designs.
 That’s a far cry from what I’m proposing to work on!
 They get listed because they show my ability as a student though, so if you have them I suggest you do the same.

-They also ask for your CV/Resume, which is straightforward (I used my NSF biosketch since I just happen to have a current one and you can generate and modify one pretty easily here).
+They also ask for your CV/Resume, which is straightforward (I used my NSF biosketch since I just happen to have a current one and you can generate and modify one pretty easily here, FYI it’s been ~5 years since I originally wrote this post and I STILL use SciENcv fairly regularly).
 They also request official transcripts, which ironically aren’t official.
 Instead of emailing them to NDSEG directly, you send them to yourself, download them, then upload them to the website.
 Meaning that even though they are “official” technically they are not.
 It’s a weird quark of NDSEG, but you need to order official transcripts for that part, trust me.
-They also ask for your GRE scores and official record, but if you did not take it or it’s been more than 5 years, you can explain that and they won’t count it against you (at least not this year).
+They also ask for your GRE scores and official record, but if you did not take it or it’s been more than 5 years, you can explain that and they won’t count it against you (at least not when I last applied back in 2021).

 Now for the two important bits.
 You have a personal essay.
 To get you ready the current prompt is, “What are your short and long-term professional goals?
 How did these goals develop?
 How have you already begun to lay the foundation for these goals?
 How does this fellowship fit into these goals?” and you have 500 words or less to answer it.
 There’s no real tips or anything for this section, you copy and paste your response directly into a text box they provide so no formatting or anything and the response is so personal it doesn’t make sense for me to suggest anything.